Vaanam Kottattum: Plot

 Meanwhile, Bose is released from prison after 16 years.
 Selva and Mangai feel bad about their father as he was in jail and this will affect the respect in the neighborhood.
 Chandra gets angry about her children's attitude and supports her husband.
 Bose interferes in Selva's business without his consent, which irritates Selva.
 The plantain supplier, who belongs to the family of the person killed by Bose, refuses to continue business with Selva as Bose returned from prison.
 Hence the supply for plantains stop.
 Bose disappears from home for three days with Chandra's jewels.
 Mangai and Selva think that he ran away with the jewels, but Bose returns bringing a truck of golden fruits (plantain variety) procured from Bangalore.
 Selva is irked by the golden fruits and supplies them free of cost as they may rot at any time.
 He gets angry that Bose wasted the money.
 This ensues a fight between Bose and Selva, and Bose angrily leaves home.

 Bose also insults Preetha that she flirted with his son and made him give a bank guarantee for two crores.
 He misunderstands the relation between Mangai and Kalyan and warns him to stay away from his daughter.
 This angers Selva and Mangai, but they keep quiet for their mother.
 Selva finds that the variety of the golden fruit is in much demand and becomes delighted about the orders he gets.
 Reddy comes to Selva's home to ask Mangai's hand for marriage with his son, but Mangai declares that she loves her childhood friend Ramanathan.
 Reddy happily agrees to it and blesses her.

 Meanwhile, Baskaran has been following Bose the moment he got released from jail.
 His twin brother Natrayan warns him to stay away from Bose's family as killing him is not a solution; rather, his future will get spoiled.
 Baskaran accidents Bose's bike, and Bose is injured and hospitalized.
 Selva sees Baskaran running away from the hospital and chases him but in vain.
 Meanwhile, George passes away.
 Selva consoles Preetha, and they start a relationship.
 Bose is heartbroken that his children do not accept him in their life and leaves to his brother's house.
 He finds the victim's family went to Chennai in search of him.
 Scared that they might harm his family, Bose rushes to Chennai.
 Baskaran tricks Selva posing as Natrayan and pretends to warn that he has come to save his family from Baskaran.
 Selva gets kidnapped by Baskaran.
 Bose arrives on time and rescues Selva.
 He tells Baskaran that jail is hell and that he should not waste his life killing Bose.
 If he still wants to take revenge, he can go ahead.
-Baskaran changes his mind.
+Baskaran changes his mind and leaves them.